Electronics2Group6/Verilog-Code/README.md

-Matlab-Simulation
+Memory Design
 =================

-This code is used in order to simulate the DCTQ.
+This code is used to simulate memory.